The curious saga of the deceased Herman Cain’s living Twitter account

 Twitter spokesperson Trenton Kennedy told The Post, “The account you referenced is currently not in violation of the Twitter Rules,” and pointed to “the updated profile information and profile image indicating who is managing the account.”
 In other words, since the name and the bio changed, the account could keep on tweeting — and remain verified.

 The story of Cain’s Twitter account isn’t unusual in the social media age.
-Roger Ebert’s wife Chaz, for example, took over his account following his death.
+Roger Ebert’s wife, Chaz, for example, took over his account following his death.

 Many, though, find it unethical for an account run by someone other than the original account holder to remain “verified” — as depicted by a blue check mark — which, according to Twitter, “lets people know that an account of public interest is authentic.”
 Novelist Michael Marshall Smith tweeted at Twitter Support and Dorsey, “People are using a dead person’s verified account to talk trash.
 This place has some standards, right?
 A little bit?”

 But even living celebrities and politicians often have a team tweeting on their behalf.
-As Slate’s Tamara Kneese put it, “Death exposes the networks of people behind singular social media presences.
+As Slate’s Tamara Kneese put it: “Death exposes the networks of people behind singular social media presences.
 A celebrity or influencer, just like a corporate brand, may have a rotating group of people, or in some cases bots, running the account.”

 Many people already know this, but the responses to Cain’s continued tweeting suggest some don’t like it.
 “Herman Cain got the coronavirus after attending Trump’s indoor Tulsa rally without wearing a mask nor social distancing.
 Then he died.
 Now people are using his Twitter account” to claim the virus isn’t very deadly, tweeted physician and scientist Eugene Gu.
 “This is just so wrong.”